Ischemic Heart Disease

 Obesity, insulin resistance, and type 2 diabetes mellitus are increasing and are powerful risk factors for IHD.
 These trends are occurring in the general context of population growth and as a result of the increase in the average age of the world’s population.
 With urbanization in countries with emerging economies and a growing middle class, elements of the energy-rich Western diet are being adopted.
 As a result, the prevalence of risk factors for IHD and the prevalence of IHD itself are both increasing rapidly, so that in analyses of the global burden of disease, there is a shift from communicable to noncommunicable diseases.
 Population subgroups that appear to be particularly affected are men in South Asian countries, especially India and the Middle East.
 In light of the projection of large increases in IHD throughout the world, IHD is likely to become the most common cause of death worldwide by 2020.

 Central to an understanding of the pathophysiology of myocardial ischemia is the concept of myocardial supply and demand.
-In normal conditions, for any given level of a demand for oxygen, the myocardium will control the supply of oxygen-rich blood to prevent underperfusion of myocytes and the subsequent development of ischemia and infarction. ...
+In normal conditions, for any given level of a demand for oxygen, the myocardium will control the supply of oxygen-rich blood to prevent underperfusion of myocytes and the subsequent development of ...